efrenjr-dev/ecommerce-sql-api/README.md

 ## Rate and usage limits

-The limit is 300 requests per minute.
-If you exceed either limit, your request will return an HTTP 429 Too Many Requests status code.
+The limit is 300 requests per minute by default and can be set through updating environment variables.
+If you exceed the limit, your request will return an HTTP 429 Too Many Requests status code.